Misty (Marvel Comics): Creation

-Trina Robbins had spent much of the seventies working in underground comix with a distinct feminist bent, including co-founding the seminal Wimmin's Comix.
+Trina Robbins had spent much of the seventies working in underground comix with a distinct feminist bent, including co-founding the seminal Wimmen's Comix.
 She, however, had fond memories of the girl comics she had bought growing up, particularly Timely Comics' titles Millie the Model and Patsy and Hedy, and realised the lack of similar titles meant there was nothing to inspire future female creators.
 When she heard Marvel Comics (the present-day incarnation of Timely) was planning Star Comics to reach younger readers, Robbins approached the company with a pitch for a girls' comic, showing her samples to Marvel's editor-in-chief Jim Shooter at the 1983 San Diego Comics Convention.
 Inspired by Robbins' love of Bill Woggon's Katy Keene, the series also included paper dolls (a recurring feature of Robbins' comics) and audience interaction via reader-submitted outfit designs.
 Robbins would credit Shooter's early career work on Millie the Model as a factor in the series getting the green light.

 She brainstormed the concept with Marvel executive editor Tom DeFalco, who suggested the character be something other than an objectified model.
 Robbins heartily agreed, devising a storyline that would see the lead, then under the working name of 'Kristy' become a soap actress.
 She hoped the characters would be an "upgrade" on Archie Comics characters such as Betty Cooper and Veronica Lodge, noting "All Betty and Veronica do is fight over Archie... the girls [in Misty] all have ambitions in life" and noted she purposefully avoided the leading character being part of a nuclear family "because this is 1984".
 Robbins also said she was "blatantly" aiming for female readers "because girls don't have anything to read".
 A further link to the Timely books was created by reviving Millie herself as Misty's aunt.
 Misty would be Robbins' first work for a major comic publisher and she would later describe it as "her calling".

 The first issue ended with a letter from 'Misty', accompanied by a drawing of the character wearing a barrel, appealing for readers to send in their own designs.
 In the meantime, Robbins encouraged other comics figures she knew to submit designs while she awaited reader submissions, leading to contributions from Barb Rausch, Mike Madrid, Dori Seda, Michael Goldberg, Steve Leialoha, Sharon Rudahl, Gilbert Hernandez, Lori Walls, Jackie Estrada, Terry Beatty, Martha Thomases - and Robbins' daughter Casey, while Mike Mignola contributed raccoons to the third issue.